SayalSingh/Fleetly/README.md

 ---

+## ✅ App Demo Video

+- App demo video for driver side is provided

+---

+## ✅ Login

+- Login Credentials for the driver & manager has been provided.

+---

 ## 👨‍💻 Contributors

 This project was developed as part of the Infosys internship program by a Team of 10, completed in a 1-month Agile development sprint.